Big 2nd half leads No. 20 Boise State past Air Force 30-19

 Mahone added a pair of 10-yard TD runs in the fourth as the Broncos (4-0, 1-0 Mountain West) won their 20th straight conference opener.

-Bachmeier completed 19 of 26 passes in another impressive performance by the freshman in just his fourth start.
+Bachmeier was 19 of 26 passing in another impressive performance by the freshman in just his fourth start.

+“He came back in the second half even better.
+He’s a strong kid back there in the pocket.
+He took a couple of licks, but he gets right back up,” Thomas said.

 Air Force quarterback Donald Hammond III had an 8-yard touchdown run in the first half and threw a 31-yard TD to Geraud Sanders late in the fourth quarter.
 Taven Birdow led Air Force (2-1, 0-1) with 67 yards rushing, but the second-best rushing attack in the country was held to 242 yards, more than 100 yards under its season average.